-Illini West has a number of activities, athletics, clubs and organizations for students to be members of.

-The following are the current activities, clubs and organizations offered at Illini West:
+Illini West has several activities, athletics, clubs and organizations for student membership.
+The current activities, clubs and organizations offered at Illini West are listed on page 25.

-See page 25

 The following are the current interscholastic sports offered at Illini West: football, volleyball, cross country, golf, dance team, basketball, baseball, softball, track and wrestling.
 Seasons are defined as the fall season, winter season and spring season.